Anti–Money Laundering Oversight

 OVERVIEW

-The Trading Centre operates as an international compliance and oversight body focused on the supervision of cross-border trading activity and transactional market conduct.
+The Trading Center operates as an international compliance and oversight body focused on the supervision of cross-border trading activity and transactional market conduct.
 Its mandate is to observe, assess, and document how trading companies interact with client funds, execute orders, process withdrawals, and maintain internal liquidity structures across jurisdictions.

 Monitoring includes irregular trading patterns, abnormal withdrawal behavior, settlement flow deviation, routing irregularities, and mismatch between declared operating models and observed transactional behavior.